-Ordinary or commercial starships can detect other ships out to a range of about one-half light-second, about 1,500 millimeters.
-Military and scout starships have detection ranges out to two light-seconds, 6,000 mm or 6 meters.
+Ordinary or commercial starships can detect other ships out to a range of about one-half light-second, or fifteen range bands.
+Military and scout starships have detection ranges out to two lightseconds, or sixty range bands.

-Ships which are maintaining complete silence cannot be detected at distances of greater than half detection range; ships in orbit around a world and also maintaining complete silence cannot be detected at distances greater than one-eighth detection range.
-Planetary masses and stars will completely conceal a ship from detection.
+Ships which are maintaining complete silence cannot be detected at distances of greater than half the normal range; ships in orbit around a world and also maintaining complete silence cannot be detected at more than one-eighth the normal range.

-Tracking: Once a vessel has been detected, it can be tracked by anyone up to three light-seconds (about 9,000 mm, or 9 meters).
+Tracking: Once a vessel has been detected, it can be tracked by anyone up to three light-seconds, about ninety range bands.

-The Traveller Book DAMAGE DEFINITIONS
+DAMAGE DEFINITIONS